DouniaBK/life-coach/README.md

 ##  Manual Testing:
+A detailed Manual Test Protocol has been created to document the steps taken for testing.
+The Manual Test Protocol is accessible through this [drive link](https://docs.google.com/document/d/14n4rjhPBfW3SxVGAPirSdckw8lhdePbPkPKzS86_8wo/edit?usp=sharing)
 ### Why Use Manual Testing?
 Manual testing was conducted for scenarios, that can not easily be tested via automation and thus involve a system-level interaction across several components.
 Regardless, the manual tests are written in a strictly repeatable manner, to ensure consistency across testers and time.

 ### The features tested manually are:

-1. User registration: Can the user enter the required information such as name, email address, password, and address and subsequently register.
+1. User registration: Test if the can user enter the required information such as name, email address, password, and address and subsequently register.
 Test error messages are displayed to the user.
 2. Account management: Test if the user can edit their profile information and view their newly edited saved profile.
 Test profile deletion and robustness to incorrect entries.
 3. Accessibility: Test if the website's features and functions are accessible to users with disabilities, such as screen readers or keyboard-only users.
 4. Booking process: Test booking page navigation and session booking, as well as session cancelation.

 ## Bugs:
-1) Issue:       User was able to book session in the past.
+1) Issue:       The user was able to book a session in the past.
    Resolution:  The user is now prevented from booking past sessions, by disabling the possible user interaction for the present day and all previous days.

 2) Issue:       Regardless of the error, the user always received the same "Passwords do not match" error when making a mistake in the registration form.
-   Resolution:  A custom routine was added in the user registration routines to extract the exact error from the available information.
+   Resolution:  A custom routine was added to the user registration routines to extract the exact error from the available information.

 3) Issue:       Although for the current week, no "Previous week" button is shown, the user was able to manipulate the URL parameters manually to change the calendar to any previous week.
    Resolution:  Negative URL parameters for the week offset are now blocked.

-///////////////////////
 ## Deployment

 * Local Deployment

-    1. Install Django and supporting libraries mentioned above, create a requirements file, a project and an app, save, migrate and runserver using the command "python3 manage.py runserver".
+    1. Install Django and supporting libraries mentioned above, create a requirements file, a project and an app, and save, migrate and run the server using the command "python3 manage.py runserver".

 * Heroku Deployment:

-    1. Create an external database:
-        Create an ElephantSQL account and instance and then set up the plan and the instance as instructed and finaly add the ElephantSQL database URL to Heroku.
+    1. Create an external database: Create an ElephantSQL account and instance then set up the plan and the instance as instructed and finally add the ElephantSQL database URL to Heroku.
-    2. Create the Heroku app
-        Create the app, add the Config Vars then attach the database .
+    2. Create the Heroku app: Create the app, add the Config Vars then attach the database.
-    3. Prepare environment and settings.py file:
-        Create new env.py file, import os library, set environment variables including the secret key, add the links to the DATATBASE_URL variable on Heroku and finally add Heroku Hostname to ALLOWED_HOSTS and deploy through Heroku.
+    3. Prepare the environment and settings.py file: Create a new env.py file, import the Os library, set environment variables including the secret key, add the links to the DATATBASE_URL variable on Heroku and finally add Heroku Hostname to ALLOWED_HOSTS and deploy through Heroku.

 ## Credit
-* Code
+* The code has been created following the Django and Bootstrap official documentation as well as the courses provided by the Code Institute.
+* Testing code used in test_create_user() and test_create_superuser() have been done following the guide "Create a Custom User Model in Django" by Michael Herman published in [testdriven. io](https://testdriven.io/blog/django-custom-user-model/
+    #settings).
+* The RegisterUserForm() has been adapted from courses taken on [Codemy.com](https://codemy.com/).